Disaster Recovery Toolkit

 Construct a Business Continuity Plan

 Business interruption caused by disasters can have a profoundly negative impact on operations and finances.
-However, any interruption can be limited through the implementation of a business continuity plan that addresses the following issues:
+However, implementing a business continuity plan can limit that impact.
+The plan should address the following issues:

 • Which business operations must be prioritized?